I love my chinchilla!

 This is also a reason you will have to take my word for, but I assure you, it will happen for you too.

-Reasons #9-Chinchillas Are More Personal Than You Believe
+#9: Chinchillas Are More Personal Than You Believe

+I also love how personal a chinchilla is.
+You will quickly notice which family members your chinchilla likes best.
 For example, when I enter the room, she is front and center with her front paws on the cage door ready to come out and play.

 However, when my two-year-old son enters the room, she goes straight back into her hiding box.